Over-regulation

 Arbitrary rules and government indifference to the hardship they create, with little recognition of the toll on local economies across Maryland's Eastern and Western Shores.

-Ever-increasing competition from imported seafood products that are only randomly inspected.
+Ever-increasing competition from imported seafood products, especially from Venezuela, that are only randomly inspected.

 Growing difficulty obtaining raw product for processing and distribution.